esendex/esendex-dotnet-sdk/README.md

 - build.msbuild: builds unsigned assemblies
 - buildsigned.local.msbuild: builds signed assemblies using the key in the .solution folder, for testing purposes
-- buildsigned.msbuild: builds signed assemblies using the Esendex private key (not included in this repository)
+- buildsigned.msbuild: builds signed assemblies using the Commify private key (not included in this repository)

 To allow Visual Studio to build the tests, run MSBuild first to generate the BuildInfo file which grants access to the library internals to the unit test assemblies.